 Birth Control Pills

-- do not cause or increase risk for breast cancer
+- Do not cause or increase the risk for breast cancer

 Some women will not experience any periods at all during pill use.
 This is also very safe and represents a good balance of estrogen and progesterone to prevent period bleeding.
 However, if you have bled on a pill before and suddenly stop having periods, it is usually recommended you take a pregnancy test.
-All birth control pills can be safely used in a continuous manner for 3 to 4 months.
-This method of use would therefore produce a period only every 3 or 4 months.
+All birth control pills can be safely used in a continuous manner for 3-4 months.
+This method of use would therefore produce a period only every 3-4 months.

 To use the pill in a continuous manner do the following: